ics-software-engineering/meteor-example-form-react-semantic-ui/index.md

 ### Viewing the running app

-If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
+If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).

 ### ESLint